 The Freedom Unlimited card does not have bonus categories.
 Instead, it offers 1.5% or 1.5x the points on all purchases all the time.

-Start with a Freedom card if your credit score is low and you won’t get approved for the Sapphire Reserve or Sapphire Preferred right now.
-By spending responsibly and paying off your bill in full each month, you’ll help your credit score and build a relationship with Chase for the future.
+If your credit score is low, start with a Freedom card.
+By spending responsibly and paying off your bill in full each month, you’ll help your credit score and build a relationship with Chase for future applications.

-Not sure and don’t want to be denied?
-Visit a Chase bank and ask a representative about the offers you’re already pre-qualified for and apply in the branch.
+Avoid unneccessary credit card denials.
+Visit a Chase bank near you and ask a representative about the offers you’re already pre-qualified for and apply in the branch.

 Step 3- Learn how to get approved for Chase’s business card, the Chase Ink Preferred.